 At this point I can do a couple of things.
 I can change the quantity or customize the price.
 For example, I told Jennifer I would give her the boom arm at half price which would be $50.

 Once I save this, I now get the link I can copy and send to my customer or client.

 What Your Client Will See

-When Sally uses the link this is where she will land on our site.
-The custom prices are in place and she can easily move to checkout and be done with it.
+When Jennifer uses the link this is where she will land on my site.
+The custom price of the boom arm is set for $50 and she can easily move to checkout and be done with it.

 Now if I use the link, you will see that the coupon I generated and added was automatically added to the cart and taken off the total.

 This is obviously only one of the ways you can take advantage of this plugin.
 It also works with WooCommerce subscriptions, so you can put together and offer some great packages for your students or members.